YvanTCHOUDIE/BasicImageClassifier/README.md

 # BasicImageClassifier
-# Basic Image classifier in python (AI Programming)
+# Basic Image classifier through a customizable neural network in python (AI Programming)

-This is a basic Image classifier  In this implementation, the application is learning about flowers images.
+This is a basic Image classifier through a customizable neural network in python.
+In this implementation, the application is learning about flowers images.

 This is a script-based implementation.